Create a Windows virtual machine in Azure

 The temporary disk is not persistent.
 You should only write data to this disk that you are willing to lose at any time.

 What about data?

 You can store data on the C: drive along with the OS, but a better approach is to create dedicated data disks.
 You can create and attach additional disks to the VM.
-Each disk can hold up to 4095 GB of data, with the maximum amount of storage determined by the VM size you select.
+Each data disk can hold up to 32,767 gibibytes (GiB) of data, with the maximum amount of storage determined by the VM size you select.

 An interesting capability is to create a VHD image from a real disk.
 This allows you to easily migrate existing information from an on-premises computer to the cloud.

 Unmanaged vs. Managed disks